 In addition, students who are selected for the internship will be expected to enroll in a two-semester, for-credit course sequence called the Sustainable Packaging Designer Trainee Program.
 This specialized training opportunity is only available to the selected interns and will contribute significantly to the student’s industry knowledge, research capabilities, and workplace professionalism.

 The internship is a whole year commitment and it includes the following segments:

 • Three months, full-time summer internship (40 hours per week)

 • Fall and Spring part-time work experience (8 hours per week minimum)

-• Two semesters of specialized academic education (3 credits each semesters)
+• Two semesters of specialized academic education (3 credits each semester)

-Although, applications are accepted year around.
-The selection of the candidates will start in January and the Distribution Packaging Internship Program starts each May.
+Although, applications are accepted year-round, the selection of the candidates will start February 1st, 2020, and the Distribution Packaging Internship Program starts in May.

-Check out the links below to learn more about undergraduate internship opportunities!
+Check out the links to the right to learn more about this undergraduate internship opportunity!